vivek-thomas-geo/DFT_ANN/readme.md

-My second neural network experiment ([first was FIR filter](https://gist.github.com/endolith/1de9a8700f72b97974a2e93b0fba316a)).
+My third neural network experiment ([second was FIR filter](https://gist.github.com/endolith/1de9a8700f72b97974a2e93b0fba316a)).
 DFT output is just a linear combination of inputs, so it should be implementable by a single layer with no activation function.